shelleywong/CSCI211-Course-Materials/Labs/lab05.md

 > Note: You will ONLY submit the list.cpp file -- your solution needs to work with the provided files, or else your code may not pass the tests on Turnin.

-> Note: Spring 2021 students -- in the provided test files for lab05_compare, there is an extra endline at the end of the tests/*.out files.
-The test files on Turnin do not have this extra endline.
-You can remove the extra endline in the 211-starter-pack/lab05_convert test files, or you can just submit to Turnin.

 ## Exercise 1

 Write the function `void List::compare()` that compares the given value to each element in the list and counts the numbers in the list that are `less_than`, `equal` to, and `greater_than` the value.
 Remember to initialize the counts in your function.<br>